-Information made available in this Base Prospectus should not be considered as "advice" as defined in the Financial Advisory and Intermediary Services Act, 2002.
+Information made available in this Base Prospectus should not be considered as "advice" as defined in the Financial Advisory and Intermediary Services Act, No. 37 of 2002.

 Hong Kong

 Each Dealer has represented and agreed, and each further Dealer appointed under the Programme will be required to represent and agree that: